Towards Avoiding the Data Mess: Industry Insights from Data Mesh Implementations: Results

-\textbf{BP6: Consider a data product steward} ($O$).
-A data steward is a role within an organization that is responsible for data quality and fitness.
-We suggest a data product steward that takes on additional responsibilities.
-According to $O$, a data product steward owns the data products and ensures quality, fitness, and availability (C3).
-Furthermore, a data product steward has complete knowledge of the existing use cases of a data product.
-He/she uses that knowledge to deny or approve requests for the data product and points out opportunities for collaboration.
-Furthermore, data product stewards can leverage their knowledge to effectively reduces redundant work (MF6).
-However, professionals need to balance the advantages against the negative influence on speed (MF1) and accessibility (MF3).
-Furthermore, organizations may need multiple data product stewards for impactful data products with numerous use cases.
+\textbf{IS6: Focus on stewardship} ($O$).
+A data steward is a role within an organization or data product team that is responsible for the overall data management, such as rules for interaction with data \cite{otto2011morphology}.
+According to $O$, a data product steward owns the data products and ensures quality, fitness, and availability---including metadata quality (C3).
+Furthermore, a data product steward has complete knowledge of the existing use cases of a data product; this is a key extension of the data product owner role that focuses on the provision of data products for self-service. $O$ outlines a protocol wherein data consumers submit access requests for data products, providing a short explanation of their intended use.
+The steward is presented with multiple decision pathways: first, grant approval, second, grant approval and facilitate a connection with a related existing use case to explore potential synergies, third, reject the request due to regulatory or security constraints, or fourth reject due to the presence of an overlapping existing use case.
+For example, $O$ details an instance where a business unit intended to sell data already marketed by another part of the organization.
+Proceeding with this plan would have diminished revenues from the current sales and led to the duplication of organizational structures.
+Consequently, stewards can leverage their knowledge to effectively reduce redundant work (MF6).
+However, professionals need to balance the advantages against the possible creation of bottlenecks (MF1) and silos (MF3) as previous approval may come at the expense of rapid development and self-service.
+In a data mesh environment, either the data product owner can take on these additional responsibilities or share them with another member of the data product team.